 This is my Now page, inspired by nownownow.com.
-I use it as a place to share what projects I’m working on, where my priorities currently lie, and what I’m just really into right now.
-I last updated it on Tuesday 24 January 2023.
+I use it as a place to share what projects I’m working on, where my priorities currently lie, and how things are going in general.
+I last updated it on Friday 14 July 2023.

 First the heavy stuff, which has occupied much of my time over the last few weeks but which I don’t want to spend too long dwelling on here.
 My dad died last month, following a long illness that ended with a rapid decline.
 We had a complicated relationship, so I’ve felt a lot of complicated emotions, but have been grateful for the support I’ve received during this time (as well as for his organised nature, which meant there was relatively little ‘sadmin’ to worry about).
 Ultimately I’ve been trying to prioritise my own wellbeing, though the memories that have emerged as a result of this bereavement have made that challenging at times.

 I initially had two weeks off work, one of which was spent at my mum’s home, and the other at my own.
 During these two weeks I cried a few times, slept a lot and didn’t do much else, including leaving the house.
 I probably would have spent the next couple of weeks in the same way if I hadn’t had a trip to New York booked and paid for.

 Which is to say, I went straight from a fortnight of sleeping all the time to the city that never sleeps.
 Great idea, right?